COVID-19 Data Study: Ammunition Sales Continue to Soar in Response to Coronavirus Panic

-People are right to be afraid – the coronavirus can be deadly, even among young people, and even among those with no pre-existing or underlying conditions.
-However, the loudest and most dominant currents in the media are certainly stoking fears beyond what is appropriate, drowning out precisely the more measured, well-informed voices that we need right now.
+People have been right to be afraid – the coronavirus can be deadly, even among young people, and even among those with no pre-existing or underlying conditions.
+However, the loudest and most dominant currents in the media have certainly been stoking fears beyond what is appropriate, drowning out precisely the more measured, well-informed voices that we have needed.

-An example of this is the alleged “toilet paper shortage.”
-In fact, there is no shortage of toilet paper, but rather a surge in demand for toilet paper.
-There is always toilet paper on trucks arriving at stores, but it sells out quickly because the panic profiteers in the media hyped a surge in demand as a “shortage.”
+An example of this was the alleged “toilet paper shortage.”
+In fact, there was no shortage of toilet paper, but rather a surge in demand for toilet paper.
+There was always toilet paper on trucks arriving at stores, but it sold out quickly because the panic profiteers in the media hyped a surge in demand as a “shortage.”

-We have written about a similar phenomenon elsewhere: Known as the principle of “if it bleeds, it leads” – sensationalist sectors of the media playing up fears about so-called “mass shootings,” whilst selectively ignoring some of the facts.
+We have written about a similar phenomenon elsewhere: Known as the principle of “if it bleeds, it leads” – sensationalist sectors of the media play up fears about so-called “mass shootings,” while selectively ignoring some of the facts.
 Certain members of the press use these tragedies to push their anti-gun agenda.
-Similarly, despite legitimate health concerns, certain segments of the media use the fear of coronavirus to work for greater government control of our lives overall.
+Similarly, despite legitimate health concerns, certain segments of the media have used the fear of coronavirus to work for greater government control of our lives overall.

-Another similarity to the mass shooting panic is the attempt by parts of the media to mock those who are attempting to prepare and protect themselves.
+Another similarity to the mass shooting panic is the attempt by parts of the media to mock those who have been attempting to prepare and protect themselves.
 “What are these rubes going to do?
-Shoot the virus?” asks the same self-appointed “experts” who have you worried that you’re about to starve to death.
+Shoot the virus?” asks the same self-appointed “experts” who have had you worried that you could starve to death.
 An excellent example of this mindset is displayed in this article from the BBC.

 Much of this cuts to the heart at the difference between rational fear and planning versus panic and hysteria.
-While there’s a chance you might show up to the supermarket and see all the toilet paper, eggs and milk sold out, no one is suggesting that the supply chain is breaking down or that we are looking at any kind of shortage of food.
+While there’s a chance you've been to the supermarket and seen all the toilet paper, eggs and milk sold out, no one has suggested that the supply chain is breaking down or that we are looking at any kind of shortage of food.

 Everyone has to make their own decision about how much fear is rational and what begins slipping into paranoia.
-However, certain voices in the media are demonstrably going out of their way to make people afraid of things that aren’t being suggested as probable, let alone possible.
+However, certain voices in the media have been demonstrably going out of their way to make people afraid of things that aren’t being suggested as probable, let alone possible.

 Because expertise is no longer as prized as it used to be, everyone considers themselves an armchair quarterback.
 So to avoid public outcry, government agencies would much rather overreact than underreact.
 No one wants to be the one who “didn’t do enough.”

 The second is one of public perception tied closely to the first.
 The American public expects everything to be incredibly “safe.”
-We are psychologically unprepared for there to be a problem like coronavirus for which there is precious little that can actually be done.
-Americans are obsessed with a nebulous notion of “safety” that is actively promoted by hysterical members of the media as well as lawyers who profit from a litigious society.
+We are psychologically unprepared for there to be a problem like coronavirus, for which there is precious little that can actually be done.
+Americans are obsessed with a nebulous notion of “safety” that has been actively promoted by hysterical members of the media as well as lawyers who profit from a litigious society.

 What, many thoughtful Americans ask, will these people do if there is a breakdown in public or even a slight delay in the deliverance of entitlements?
 Imagine EBT going down for a week.
 What will the allegedly aggrieved parties do?
 Who might they attack?
 For many, the Los Angeles Riots and the post-Hurricane Katrina looting come to mind.
 When large numbers of people are afraid of where their next meal might come from, things can quickly turn ugly.